MY MOTHER'S PENCIL SKETCH

 “You know, Mrs Bijaya, I had worked as a teacher in a community school before I joined here.
 The community people still need me.
 I have decided to be a teacher again.
 And I… I thank you for not making anything public.
 Amit and you are good people.”

-After tea and chewing of some silent biscuits, Elena empties her case.
-Bijaya goes up to the gate to see off her.
+After tea and chewing some silent biscuits, Elena empties her case.
+Bijaya goes up to the gate to see her off.
 Elena’s car generates a cloud of dust.
-Bijaya waits until the dust is settled down.
+Bijaya waits until the dust has settled down.

 Amit, sitting in another room, is attentive to the scene.
-He does not surface until both the ladies have arranged happiness in their lives.
-While sitting inside he does something with paper and pencil.
+He does not surface until both ladies have arranged happiness in their lives.
+While sitting inside, he does something with a paper and a pencil.
 After all, he is the son of a mother who was a drawing teacher.
 He draws a woman’s face.

 It was Bijaya’s portrait.